ampproject/amphtml/extensions/amp-render/amp-render.md

 ## Usage

-The `amp-render` component fetches dyanmic content from a CORS JSON endpoint, inline `amp-state` or `amp-script` and renders it in the specified template.
+The amp-render component renders content in a specified template.
+It can fetch content from a CORS JSON endpoint or inline from `amp-state` or `amp-script`.

 [tip type="important"]
 Your endpoint must implement the requirements specified in the [CORS Requests in AMP](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests) spec.